grpc/proposal/A89-backend-service-metric-label.md

 ### Add grpc.lb.backend_service to WRR metrics

-We will add the `grpc.lb.backend_service` optional label, with the same definition as for per-RPC metrics, to all existing WRR metrics:
+We will add the `grpc.lb.backend_service` optional label, with the same definition as for per-RPC metrics, to all existing WRR metrics defined in [gRFC A78]:
 - `grpc.lb.wrr.rr_fallback`
 - `grpc.lb.wrr.endpoint_weight_not_yet_usable`
 - `grpc.lb.wrr.endpoint_weight_stale`